-Congresswoman Terri Sewell is pleased to announce the Congressional App Challenge (CAC), a competition designed to encourage student participation in computer science and coding.
+Congresswoman Sewell is pleased to announce that our office will be hosting the Congressional App Challenge (CAC), a competition designed to encourage student participation in computer science and coding.
 Students are encouraged to register online and submit their app by November 1st.

 The winner from the 7th Congressional District, chosen by a panel of expert judges, will be featured on CongressionalAppChallenge.us.
 The winning app will also be eligible to be on display in the U.S. Capitol, honoring the winners from across the country.

-For more information, please visit the official Congressional App Challenge website at CongressionalAppChallenge.us, email StudentSupport@CongressionalAppChallenge.us, or contact Byron Evans at firstname.lastname@example.org.
+For more information, please visit the official Congressional App Challenge website at CongressionalAppChallenge.us, email StudentSupport@CongressionalAppChallenge.us, or contact Byron Evans in our Selma office at (334) 877-4414.

 How to Register